 Most authors discussed here claim that increased democratisation of the various social processes will increase public participation and unity, and will lessen the general apathy and malaise.
 Why is it then that the converse seems to be true, and what is found is more apathy and a society that seems to be at polar extremes in all facets of life?
-When so much of everyday life seems farcical, as in the televised question periods of the House of Commons, the public will turn its attention to more 'serious' measures - entertainment and recreation.
-The current age seems to be one of ever-increasing extremes.
+When so much of everyday life seems farcical, as in the televised question periods of the House of Commons, the public will turn its attention to more 'serious' measures - extremes.
 Politics have been reduced to positions of 'right', 'left' and 'centre' without any consideration to what aspects of life a position is being referred.
 Running parallel to this is a rise in interest in mass sports attractions, devised to be distractions, and in particular, a rise in participation and interest in the extreme sports that include combinations of biking, acrobatics and downhill skiing.

-&lt;sup>177 Marshall McLuhan, Fiore, and Angel.
+&lt;sup>189 Marshall McLuhan, Fiore, and Angel.
 War and Peace In The Global Village.
 (Corte Madera, CA, USA: Ginko Press, 1997), 71.